Scope of this article about soundproofing.

 - Level of background noise.

-It is therefore advisable to perform filed measurements to determine soundproofing effectiveness of the actual building structures.
-The STC values obtained by filed measurements are often designated as ASTC (Apparent Sound Transmission Class).
-There are industry standards specifying how these measurements should be done to minimize the effect of external factors and to make the test results more accurate and repeatable.
+Therefore, it is best to perform field measurements to determine the soundproofing effectiveness of the actual building structures.
+The STC values obtained by field measurements are designated ASTC (Apparent Sound Transmission Class).
+Industry standards specify how these measurements should be done to minimize external factors' effects and make the test results more accurate and repeatable.
 The soundproofing effectiveness as measured in an actual building (as compared to a lab test obtained results) is often lower than the performance of similar building assemblies in a lab.

 Basic Architectural Acoustics Terminology

-Pressure wave travelling through a medium, such as air or building structure..
+Pressure wave traveling through a medium, such as air or building structure..

-Pressure wave travelling through a medium, such as air or building structure..
+Pressure wave traveling through a medium, such as air or building structure..

-The science of sound propagation and transmission, a branch of physics.
+The science of sound propagation and transmission is a branch of physics.

-A logarithmic ratio used to describe sound levels relative to threshold of hearing, which is 20 micro-pascals. dB is technically not a unit of sound pressure, but is often used as such.
+A logarithmic ratio describes sound levels relative to the threshold of hearing, which is 20 micro-pascals. dB is technically not a unit of sound pressure but is often used as such.